groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The configuration of the interconnection network should only be changed rarely, and its configuration is only available in this initial phase of configuration.
-The confuration of the interconnexion network depends on the environment in which the DSAS is installed.
+The configuration of the interconnexion network depends on the environment in which the DSAS is installed.
 There are 2 typical means of configuring the interconnection network of the DSAS.